-At this step of the wizard. specify valid user credentials to access the target Oracle server.
+At this step of the wizard, specify credentials to access the target Oracle server.

 Windows-Based Oracle Server

-For a Windows-based Oracle server, specify the following:
+For a Windows-based Oracle server, do the following:

-Make sure this account is granted appropriate permissions to access Oracle databases; Read and Write are minimum required, Full Control is recommended.
+- The user account must be granted appropriate permissions to access Oracle databases; Read and Write are minimum required, Full Control is recommended.

-To be able to copy archived logs to the target server, the account should be granted sufficient permissions to access the administrative share.
+- To copy archived logs to the specified server, the user account must be granted sufficient permissions to access the administrative share.

 Linux-Based Oracle Server

-For a Linux-based Oracle server, specify the following:
+For a Linux-based Oracle server, do the following:

-- A user account under which you want to connect to your production Oracle server.
+- In the Account filed, specify an account under which to connect to the specified server.

-You can use the native Veeam Explorer abilities to elevate your account to root and add it to the sudoers file.
-To do this, click Advanced and select corresponding checkboxes.
+Use the native Veeam Explorer for Oracle abilities to elevate your account to root and add it to the sudoers file.
+To do this, click Advanced and select corresponding check boxes.